Banner

 Taming Complexity with Self-managed Systems

-Danny Menasce, Computer Science, George Mason University, United States
+Danny Menasce, George Mason University, United States

 Ontology-based Information Integration